Techworker/pascalcoin-daemon-docker/README.md

 # Docker container for the PascalCoin daemon

-This Dockerfile can be used to compile and run the pascalcoin daemon.
+This Dockerfile can be used to compile and run the pascalcoin daemon as a full node.

 The build includes 3 paramaters: